 PAST COLLABORATIVE WORKS with artists: Llyn Foulkes, Nels Cline, Gabriel Garcia Columbo, Renee Petropoulos, Paul Outlaw, Cindy Bernard, Rick Potts, Jose Luis Valenzuela, Sean Cawelti, Patrick Kennelly, Jonathan Snipes, Haruko Tanaka.

-Influential studies and residencies: Maguindanao and Maranao Kulintang traditions with Dr. Bernard Ellorin and ensemble; Filipino folk repertoire Ramon Obusan and Amilbangsa traditions with Malaya Dance Arts Kayamanan ng Lahi.
+Influential studies and residencies: Maguindanao and Maranao kulintang with Dr. Bernard Ellorin and Pakaraguian Kulintang Ensemble; Filipino folk repertoire Ramon Obusan and Amilbangsa Pangalay traditions with Master Ligaya Amilbangsa and Malaya Dance Arts.
 Invisible World performance art ensemble curated and led by Peter Sellars; Extensive Hebei bangzi research with Association de Recherche des Traditions de L’Acteur under Pei Yanling, Guo Jinchun; Brecht-Weill song study with Gisela May, Dessau, Germany; Theatre of Giorgio Strehler under Giulia Lazzarini.
 Personally selected for creation residency with Théâtre du Soleil, Paris, France by director Ariane Mnouchkine.

 Degrees and teaching artist residencies: University of California, Berkeley, BFA in Theatre, emphasis in world theatre studies, minor in music.
 Teaching artist at: CALARTS Theatre department; Pomona College Art department; Music Center on Tour LA: Culture and History of the Philippines, Performance Art in Practice; Performance Art as Social Action; Theatre and Poetry of Carlos Bulosan (workshops for incarcerated youth).